ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

   path on the host machine which is used to build certificate generation and firmware encryption tool.

+- ``USE_SP804_TIMER``: Use the SP804 timer instead of the Generic Timer for functions that wait for an arbitrary time length (udelay and mdelay).
+The default value is 0.

 GICv3 driver options
 --------------------